Payments & Technology

 No hardware means no hardware problems

 Every piece of hardware you add to your payment setup is a potential point of failure.
 Bluetooth connections drop.
-Batteries die.
+Batteries drain.
 Readers get lost in the back of a truck or left at yesterday's event.
 And when any of that happens at the wrong moment, you lose a sale.

 With tap-on-glass, your failure points drop to one: your phone.
 And you're already keeping that charged and in your pocket anyway.